 To obtain your own detailed listing, you may print this page or you may click the pdf document below:

-Here is the detailed study group listing for the Fall 2015 term.
+Here is the detailed study group listing for the Winter 2018 term.
 All groups listed will run for 10 weeks.
 We hope you will find one that piques your interest and you will join us in September.

 For some hints on preparing your presentation see Resources Available, at the foot of the courses list, below.